stopiccot/OpenSubdiv/documentation/sdc_overview.rst

 In general, the set of weights for a subdivided vertex is dependent on the following:

     * the topology around the parent component from which the vertex originates

-    * the type of subdivision *Rule* applicable to the parent component:
+    * the type of subdivision *Rule* applicable to the parent component

-        * requiring the sharpness values at and around that component
+    * the type of subdivision *Rule* applicable to the new child vertex

-    * the type of subdivision *Rule* applicable to the new child vertex:
+    * a transitional weight blending the effect between differing parent and child rules

-        * requiring the subdivided sharpness values at and around the new vertex
+This seems fairly straight-forward, until we look at some of the dependencies involved:

-        * sometimes trivially inferred from the parent rule
+    * the parent *Rule* requires the sharpness values at and around the parent component

-    * a weight blending the effect between differing rules for parent and child:
+    * the child *Rule* requires the subdivided sharpness values at and around the new child vertex (though it can sometimes be trivially inferred from the parent)

-        * requiring all parent and child sharpness values
+    * the transitional weight between differing rules requires all parent and child sharpness values

 Clearly the sharpness values are inspected multiple times and so it pays to have them available for retrieval.
 Computing them on an as-needed basis may be simple